Student Diversity and Inclusion – High School Programs

 Mayor’s Intern Fellows Program

-The STEMPREP Distance Learning Program is a joint program which is sponsored by Southern Methodist University (SMU) for underrepresented minority students who are interested in a career as a physician scientist.
-These students participate in this longitudinal program over six years and have research experiences each summer beginning in high school at UT Southwestern Medical School.
-Approximately 20 students are selected to spend two summers at the medical School during their college years with the potential for recruitment to the medical school programs.
+The STEMM Prep Project is a program for underrepresented minority students who are interested in a career as a physician-scientist.
+These students participate in this longitudinal program over six years and have research experiences each summer beginning in high school.

 The Student Volunteer Program is open to high school and college students, 16 years of age and older, interested in donating their time serving patients and families of Children’s Health℠ Children’s Medical Center Dallas.